 What Role Does A Solicitor Have in Police Interviews?

-A consultation between solicitor and client is confidential, subject to legal privilege and the solicitor is required to advise the client, clearly that includes advice as to the strengths of any evidence in the police case.
+A consultation between solicitor and a client is confidential.
+It’s subject to legal privilege and the solicitor is required to advise the client as to the strengths of any evidence in the police’s case.
 With staged disclosures, this restricts the solicitors ability to do just that.

 The solicitor will need to use their persuasive skills to encourage and persuade the police to provide more disclosure to that provided.
 Asking probative questions and not accepting what was initially disclosed will give you the best way in dealing with a staged disclosure process.